Chicago Vocational High School

-Chicago Vocational High School (also known as Chicago Vocational Career Academy and locally known as CVCA or CVS) is a public 4–year vocational high school located in the Avalon Park neighborhood on the south side of Chicago, Illinois, United States.
-Opened in 1941, the school is operated by Chicago Public Schools district.
+Chicago Vocational High School (also known as Chicago Vocational Career Academy, Chicago Vocational Career Academy High School and locally known as CVCA or CVS) is a public 4–year vocational high school located in the Avalon Park neighborhood on the south side of Chicago, Illinois, United States.
+Opened in 1941, the school is operated by the Chicago Public Schools district.

 History

 Planning for the school began in 1936 with the need for a new vocational school on the South Side of the city.
 The school groundbreaking ceremony occurred in June 1938.
 Construction began in 1939, and was partially funded through the Works Progress Administration.
 With construction completed in April 1940, Chicago Vocational School opened with an all–male class of 850 in 1941.
 Enrollment was further restricted to students who had already completed a year of high school.